ferrocene/ferrocene/ferrocene/doc/user-manual/src/rustfmt/cli.rst

       Backup any modified files.

+      Before a file is modified, rustfmt will create a copy of it in the same directory, with the ``.bk`` extension.
+      Note that existing ``.bk`` files are over-written.

    .. cli:option:: --config-path

       Recursively searches the given path for the rustfmt.toml config file.
 If not found reverts to the input file path